 It is essential that you arrive promptly for your first appointment in order to allow sufficient time to complete the necessary paperwork.
 The initial paperwork includes filling out a demographic form and symptoms checklist.
 You will also be provided with information about the Counseling Center policies, confidentiality and client rights and responsibilities.

 The intake appointment will provide you with an opportunity to talk confidentially with a counselor about your immediate concerns.
 During the initial session your intake counselor will obtain information about your present problems, relevant history and goals.
 At the end of the appointment, you and your intake counselor will decide on an appropriate course of action.
 Typical plans might include subsequent sessions with one of the Center's counselors, participation in one of the Center's groups or workshops, a referral to our consulting psychiatrist, or referrals to additional on-campus resources.

 When the Center is unable to provide the type of service you need or request, we will refer you to an appropriate community-based provider or agency and assist you in obtaining services.

-The Counseling Center also has daily Walk-In hours from 10am to 12pm and again from 1pm to 3pm.
+The Counseling Center also has daily Walk-In hours from 1pm to 4pm.
 Walk-In appointments are available for students who are unable to wait for a regular appointment due to feeling overwhelmed by acute personal problems.
 Students are seen on a walk-in basis and the amount of time available for each student depends on level of need and the number of students who come for Walk-In that day.